armandofox/audience1st/_posts/2017-11-04-sitewide-options.md

 Note that when you update your stylesheet, depending on how it is hosted, it may take a few minutes for the changes to propagate.

+## Mailchimp Key and Mailchimp Default List Name

+If you use Mailchimp, you can have the results of customer reports exported there for email marketing campaigns.
+See the [Mailchimp Integration]({% post_url 2020-02-10-mailchimp %}) article for help.

+## Staff Access Only

+Once you change this to "No", your Audience1st site will be accessible to the world.
+"Yes" means only staff members can login.

+## Sendgrid Domain

+Don't change this unless you plan to use a different email provider setup than the one we've provided using Sendgrid.